The French Connection

 It was easy to park and there was a cache in the back of the car park.
 I managed to squeeze that in while one of the kids was farting about with footwear.
 The chateau is quite impressive – the biggest in the Dauphiné, apparently, and it’s been kept (or restored) in good condition.
 A great dollop of irony was introduced in 1984 when a wing of the Chateau was redeveloped as a Museum to the French Revolution (see Musée de la Révolution française), after the castle became government property and was donated to the Community Council of Isère in 1973.

 The castle has extensive gardens and that’s where we focussed our attention.
-There are false canals (part of an early water-powered scheme for the town and castle), a parterre and lots of lawns.
+There are false canals (part of an early water-powered scheme for the town and castle), a parterre, and lots of lawns.
 There was a kids’ playground but it was full of children, so neither of ours bothered.
-I guess we probably spend an hour and a half walking around before deciding to retire for an ice cream.
+I guess we probably spent an hour and a half walking around before deciding to retire for an ice cream.
 It was a bit cloudy but still very warm and humid.

 To get ice-creams we walked out of the front gate of the castle into the town.
 We found a place that sold granités – we developed a taste for these in Italy on last year’s holidays but it was the first time our eye had been drawn to one in France.